kencjohnston/kencjohnston/README.md

 * I was changed by the book [Drive](https://www.amazon.com/Drive-Surprising-Truth-About-Motivates/dp/1594484805/r), it helped me understand motivation in a new way.
 I always want a [team of missionaries, not mercenaries](https://svpg.com/missionaries-vs-mercenaries/).
 * 👣 I'm working on being a better delegater, feel free to call me out if I'm leaving delegation ambigous or not delegating enough.
 * I believe that the job of a leader is to create capacity, whether through structure, empowerment or inspiration.
-* No matter where I go, I consider myself a values advocate.
-As a leader it's my job to project, promote and further our companies values.
 * I tend to be direct, and I HATE micro-managing.

 ### Logistics